AmitDas4321/FBPurge-Fast-Friends-Remover-Pro/README.md

 2. Open `chrome://extensions/` in your Chrome browser.
 3. Enable **Developer Mode** (top right corner).
 4. Drag and drop the `.crx` file onto the page.
-5. Cleanify will install automatically. ✅
+5. FBPurge will install automatically. ✅

 ---